 Once that transaction is complete, proper recording of what occurred is critical.
 All traces of that asset need to be removed from the balance sheet, in a process known as derecognition.

 An asset disposal, especially if the asset has been held by the company over a long period of time, most likely will require the recording of a gain or loss on the transaction in the reporting period when the disposal occurs.
 The difference between the recorded cost of the fixed asset and the amount of accumulated depreciation is recognized as either a gain or a loss.
-This gain or loss is calculated as the net disposal proceeds, minus the asset’s carrying value.
+This gain or loss is calculated as the net disposal proceeds, minus the asset’s carrying value or fair value.

 Companies naturally want to maintain a clean balance sheet.
 As such, the proper disposal of a fixed asset is essential.
 The recorded balances of fixed assets and accumulated depreciation need to properly reflect the assets actually owned by the business.
+This is where asset sale accounting and fixed asset accounting become relevant..

 The Consequences of Improper Accounting of Asset Disposals